aammff/notes/README.md

 other:
   - get art from an artist
   - absolute pitch matters
+  - if you haven't mixed, you're not a dj, conversly, you no nothing of importance. the japanese took over the world and you haven't noticed.
   - dont eat animals, especially mammals, you're a mammal, aren't you? bible says you can eat animals? would you kill one? bible says many things. don't copy everything you read.
   - money is a proxy for stupidity, don't think otherwise; fractional reserve banking is a scam, maybe biggest in history
   - calendars are a hidden power, don't abuse it